 If the timing alone wasn’t enough, the industry - journalism - could bring pause to any entrepreneur.

 But what got me to where I am today is my curiosity about how companies are born, so naturally, I was intrigued to learn the story of Bloomberg Línea.
-I reached out to Kaio Philipe, Bloomberg Línea’s COO, and asked if I could interview him for a story.
+I reached out to Kaio Philipe, Bloomberg Línea’s COO, and co-founder, and asked if I could interview him for a story.
 He said, “yes.”
 What follows is what I learned through our conversation.

 “There wasn’t [another] player that could deliver this content, and the timing, despite the hurdles, the timing was great,” Philipe said.